 We believe bikes are a simple solution to complex problems.
-We believe there is a bike for every person and every purpose.
-We believe bikes aid in positive personal and cultural transformation.
 Bikes connect people to their community, to their own bodies, to their physical environments.
 Bikes heal.
 Bikes empower.
 Bikes mobilize.
-We believe everyone should have access to bikes.
-We believe everyone deserves to feel the joy that a bicycle provides.
+We believe everyone should have access to bikes and the opportunities that they provide.
 That's why we're here.

 OUR AREAS OF WORK

-Because transportation is typically a household's second greatest expense after housing, our Everybody Bikes program at our community workshop (pictured above on the right) further lowers barriers to bicycling by making bikes and accessories more affordable for income-eligible Vermonters.
-Thousands of Vermonters have accessed affordable and active transportation through this program since 2005, most of whom rely on those bikes for transportation.
+Our Everybody Bikes program lowers barriers to bicycling by making bikes and accessories affordable for income-eligible Vermonters.
+Thousands of Vermonters have accessed bicycles through this program since 2005, most of whom rely on those bikes for transportation.

 Learning bike mechanics and participating in shop operations provide valuable work experience to those who want it.
-We work closely with partner organizations including VABIR, Vermont Works for Women, Spectrum, local school districts, Vermont Adult Learning, and others to create custom work experiences for youth through our Youth Mechanics programs.
+We work closely with Spectrum, local school districts, and others to create custom work experiences for youth through our Youth Mechanics programs.
 A great summer employment opportunity for high school students is with our bicycle mobile repair unit that travels to neighborhoods around Burlington and Winooski - see video below!

 Our shop is a third place for many young people.
-We make our space open through the Everybody Bikes program, Youth Shop, and various youth-focused programs and services.
+We make our space open through Youth Shop and our Youth Mechanics programs.
 We also run two Kids Bike Bonanzas each year that provide hundreds of children ages 3 through 8 with bikes and helmets at no cost to their families.